erenken/gateMonitor/angular/README.md

 # gateMonitor

-This is an Angular 15.0.0 project I created so I could easily check the state of the gate at the end of my driveway.
+This is an Angular 16.0.0 project I created so I could easily check the state of the gate at the end of my driveway.
 I wanted to be able to easily see if the gate was open or closed and see an image from the camera at the gate before I let out my dog.

-Using a [Remootio](https://www.remootio.com/) smart gate contr5oller with my [Ghost Controls](https://ghostcontrols.com) gate.
+Using a [Remootio](https://www.remootio.com/) smart gate controller with my [Ghost Controls](https://ghostcontrols.com) gate.
 I was able to convert their [Remootio API Client for Node.js](https://github.com/remootio/remootio-api-client-node) module for use in Angular and create a small site that gave me what I needed.

 I will be running this site on a Raspberry PI with a touch screen.
 The goal is to place this near the door so I can easily check and then close the gate if needed before I let out my dog.